yuriamorim23/pokemon-backend/README.md

-# Pokémon Game - Backend
+# Who's That Pokémon? - Backend 🎮

-Welcome to the backend of the Pokémon Game!
-This project provides a RESTful API for interacting with Pokémon data, implementing functionalities like fetching random Pokémon, verifying guesses, and offering options to make the game fun and engaging.
+Welcome to the **backend** of the "Who's That Pokémon?" game!
+This project provides a **RESTful API** that integrates with **PokéAPI**, allowing users to play a game where they guess the names of Pokémon based on their silhouettes.

+---

-## Table of Contents
+## 📌 Table of Contents
 - [Overview](#overview)
 - [Features](#features)
 - [Technologies](#technologies)